aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Animations/animstate.md

 Any animation clips of an [Entity](../../Entity.md)'s animation controller not named in a standard way cannot be played directly by the standard animation state system.

 However, it is still possible to play clips that have a non standard name through various ways.
-One is by simply let Unity do it via a transition from a standard named clip to a non standard one.
+One is by simply letting Unity do it via a transition from a standard named clip to a non standard one.
 Another is via the [AnimSpecific](AnimSpecific.md) systems which allows to extend the standard animation state system to do anything beyond its capabilities including non standard animation names.